pantheon-systems/documentation/source/content/guides/sftp/02-sftp-connection-info.md

 ## SFTP File Uploads to Test and Live Environments

 You can use SFTP to upload files to your site's files directory in the Test and Live environments.
-Note SFTP Mode does **NOT** allow you to upload files to the Code directory in the **Test** or **Live** environment.
+Note SFTP mode does **NOT** allow you to upload files to the Code directory in the **Test** or **Live** environment.

 1. Navigate to the Site Dashboard.